What tax advantages can be built into trusts created in one’s Will?

 Are family limited partnerships useful for non-tax purposes?

 Many families find a family limited partnership the perfect vehicle for consolidating their respective interests in property for management reasons.
 The partnership agreement governs the succession of management, and is adaptable with changes of circumstances, unlike an irrevocable trust for example.
 If the partnership invests in securities, it may be able to obtain economies of scale in terms of the associated investment advisory fees, and even in terms of access to certain investment firms, not otherwise available to a given family member alone.
 A family limited partnership can offer the family the ability to restrict the ownership of interests in certain property to family members only.
 The general partner(s) control the operation, investment and administration of the partnership, even if their interests are only a minority of the whole.
-Limited partner interests can be shared among family members without splintering this control and restrictive ownership arrangement.
+Limited partner interests can be shared among family members without splintering this control.
 The family limited partnership also offers asset protection in that the partnership asset(s) [e.g. a family farm] cannot incur a liability which exposes a limited partner’s personal assets to a creditor’s claims.
 The partnership shields the limited partners, whereas if they owned the farm directly, they would be liable for risks associated with the farm.
 However, the converse is not the case.
 In other words, if the owner has a personal creditor, that creditor can claim the [limited] partnership interest.
 Even so, the partnership agreement and state law will usually restrict the creditor’s rights to participate in the partnership, thus encouraging the creditor to settle the claim more readily.
-(See article on Exclusive Content
+(See article on the Firm’s website entitled, “When Predators Lurk Below the Surface: Protecting Your Assets in Litigious Times

 What are some important tips in managing a family limited partnership?